Last updated: August 17, 2020

 3. Locate the Excel file from which you want to import employees and drag the file to the upload window, or click on the link to browse for the file you want to import.

 4. Select the relevant sheet from the Excel file, the header row which serves as the column names and the main column which serves as the employee names.
-These selections are made automatically by Sage Intacct Budgeting and Planning but may be incorrect, so you can change them manually.
+These selections are made automatically by Sage Intacct Planning (SIP) but may be incorrect, so you can change them manually.
 Click Next.

 For example, let’s say you want to import the employee base salary.
 From the Map to dropdown, you can choose Base Salary (Monthly) if you want the base salary amount to represent the monthly salary, or you can choose Base Salary (Annual) if you want the base salary amount to represent the yearly salary.